binGhzal/CloudMoor/docs/plan.md

 - Provide a unified application that mounts remote storage providers as local drives with persistent configuration across reboots.
 - Support both power users (CLI) and always-on service deployments (headless daemon with optional Web UI), with an extensible path to a desktop GUI client.
-- Deliver a plugin-based connector layer covering the following services at launch: FTP, SFTP, Amazon S3, MinIO, Backblaze B2, OpenStack Swift, Dropbox, Google Drive, OneDrive, Box, Mega, WebDAV, and pCloud.
+- Deliver a plugin-based connector layer launching with Amazon S3/MinIO, WebDAV, and Dropbox, while maintaining a deferred backlog for additional providers.
 - Focus on secure credential management, reliable reconnection on network hiccups, and minimal latency through smart caching.
 - Maintain an architecture that can scale from single-user laptops to multi-tenant server deployments with minimal operational friction.